davegoblue/TestCodingShortcuts/README.md

 ### Expansions week of 19-FEB-2018
 * DataCamp_Insights_v003_a captures Working with Web Data in R - Chapter 5 (CSS Web Scraping and Final Case Study)
 * DataCamp_Insights_v003_a captures Data Visualization in R with lattice - Chapter 1 (Basic Plotting with lattice)
+* DataCamp_Insights_v003_a captures Data Visualization in R with lattice - Chapter 2 (Conditioning and the Formula Interface)